DiegoRam/lessons/PSEUDOCODE.md

 ## Our Mantra
 		divide and conquer

-It’s pretty known that splitting a problem out into several smaller pieces would be better to solve the problem like a whole.
+It’s pretty known that splitting a problem out into several smaller pieces would be better to solve the problem as a whole thing.
-		“if you have to get clean you room, it’s better to start with your toys, AND THEN with your clothes, AND THEN with your shoes, AND THEN with books, AND SO ON.”
+		“if you have to get clean your room, you better start with your toys, AND THEN with your clothes, AND THEN with your shoes, AND THEN with books, AND SO ON.”
-Always about a problem like little pieces, attack them one by one, and conquer it!
+Always about a problem like little pieces, attack them one by one, and conquer it all!

-Said so, let’s say there are six basic structure which allow us represent the steps on a computer:
+Said so, let’s say there are six basic structure which allow us represent the steps of our algorithm on a computer:

 ## IF THEN ELSE